NEW TANKS DON'T MEET PARISH LAW

 "You can throw a baseball and hit one of these tanks" - Gen. Russel Honoré

-• Tanks just feet from residential homes
+• Existing tanks just 250 feet from homes

 • Chemicals enter bedrooms at night